These are some of the more important sources mentioned in the text -- as this part of the site grows, so will the list.

 Don't want to read all of Plutarch's lives?

-This little volume, a Pelican classic edited by Richard J A Talbert, used to be called "Plutarch on Sparta."
+This little volume, a Penguin classic edited by Richard J A Talbert, used to be called "Plutarch on Sparta."

 That one is apparently out of print, but you can find it very cheaply on amazon.